yohanis-tadese/My-Development-Setup/README.md

 I use the `One Monokai` in all the course videos.
 This is a free theme, similar to my personal favourite Monokai Pro.
 [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=azemoh.one-monokai)

+The `Material Icons` Plugin is a complementary plugin of the Material Theme whose purpose is to customize all IDE icons.
+[Link &rarr;](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)

 ### Extensions

 `Auto Close Tag` to automatically close HTML tags.
 [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag)